JukkaL/alore/README.txt

 What's Alore?
 -------------

-Alore is a dynamically-typed, object-oriented general-purpose programming language.
+Alore is an object-oriented general-purpose programming language with an optional static type system.

 License